What is Poplin Fabric?

-If you’ve ever asked yourself ‘what is poplin’ then you’re in the right place.
+If you’ve ever asked yourself about the meaning of ‘what is poplin fabric’ then you’re in the right place.
 You’ve probably, most definitely, worn some variation of poplin, whether it’s 100% cotton poplin or a cotton-poly blend.
 Whilst traditionally it was primarily used for commonplace attire, it now has a place both in your everyday wardrobe and haute couture fashion.
 Its popularity is hardly surprising, favoured for its strong, durable nature but soft, lustrous surface.
 It’s basically a solid, all-rounder fabric that can’t really do any wrong.

 What is Poplin Used For?

 Since it was first made, poplin has been a staple fabric for a wide range of uses.
-Due to the perfect harmony of durability and elegance, it was a popular choice for women’s dresses, but the 19th century also found it a lovely fabric to use for upholstery.
-In World War II, both British and US military personnel took a shine to poplin and used it as the main material for the uniforms.
+Due to the perfect harmony of durability and elegance, it was a popular choice for women’s dresses.
+However, the 19th century also found it a lovely fabric to use for upholstery.
+In World War II, both British and US military personnel took a shine to poplin and used it as the main material for their uniforms.
 It kept soldiers cool when necessary but it was strong enough to endure rough elements.

 These unique properties have helped make poplin a comfortable but stylish fabric for all manner of clothing, from shirts and skirts to trousers and jackets.
-It’s so versatile, and the subtle sheen adds a touch of luxury, allowing you to wear it in both casual and formal situations.
+It’s so versatile.
+The subtle sheen adds a touch of luxury, allowing you to wear it in both casual and formal situations.

 The Difference Between Poplin & Broadcloth

-Often mistaken for the same thing, you might be surprised to know that there actually is a difference between poplin & broadcloth.
+Often mistaken for the same thing, you might be surprised to know that there is a difference between poplin & broadcloth.
 This distinction lies in the thickness of the yarns used.
-Broadcloth is woven in the same way as poplin, however the yarns used are a lot thicker and yield a sturdy fabric with a robust feel.
-What poplin is, on the other hand, is a fine warp yarn woven with a thicker weft yarn, resulting in a strong material but one that is soft to touch.
+Broadcloth is woven in the same way as poplin.
+However the yarns used are a lot thicker and yield a sturdy fabric with a robust feel.
+What poplin is, on the other hand, is a fine warp yarn woven with a thicker weft yarn.
+This results in a strong material but one that is soft to touch.

 - Durable and strong